 If you look at ConvertKit’s pricing, you’ll see three plans available.

 Before we delve into specifics, we should mention that the pricing model is subscriber-based, so you’re billed based on the number of subscribers.
-This means that you need to be careful with duplicate contacts.

 Now let’s explore each plan in detail, starting with the free plan: